Dangerous Roads May Lead To Car Accidents In Washington

 - Loss of services and support

-A number of major highway safety organizations as well as the Mothers Against Drunk Driving (MADD) have joined forces to request congress to fully fund Section 405.
+A number of major highway safety organizations as well as Mothers Against Drunk Driving (MADD) have joined forces to request that Congress fully funds Section 405.
 It is a performance-based incentive program to help states address key areas of safety, including:

 - Impaired driving